vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 vproxy run auto -u admin -p secret123

-Auto mode with HTTPS support:
+Auto Mode with HTTPS Support

 vproxy run auto --tls-cert cert.pem --tls-key key.pem -u admin -p secret123

-Advanced Username Extensions
+vproxy Username Extensions

 vproxy supports special username formats for session management and IP control.
 These extensions work with both HTTP and SOCKS5 protocols.

-Session Extension: Sticky IPs
+Session Extension for Sticky IPs

 Append -session-<id> to usernames to maintain the same IP across multiple requests: